efpoff/coates-cbbr/README.md

 Questions can be directed to **libstatic.uidaho@gmail.com**

 ## License
 CollectionBuilder documentation and general web content is licensed [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).
 This license does *NOT* include any objects or images used in digital collections, which may have individually applied licenses described by a "rights" field.
 CollectionBuilder code is licensed [MIT](https://github.com/CollectionBuilder/collectionbuilder-contentdm/blob/main/LICENSE).
 This license does not include external dependencies included in the `assets/lib` directory, which are covered by their individual licenses.
+The Internet Archives BookReader source code license is AGPL v3, as described in the its [LICENSE file](https://github.com/internetarchive/bookreader).